Deleting posts automatically in Mastodon after a certain time period

 ↩ Back to the front page

-Why does it say “Pending” or “Cancel Follow” when I try to follow an account?
+Why does it say “Cancel Follow” or “Pending” or “Follow Request Sent” when I try to follow an account?

-Usually, this means you’ve tried to follow an account that needs manual approval of followers, and you have to wait for the owner to approve your request.
+If the follow hasn’t happened yet, this usually means you’ve tried to follow an account that needs manual approval of followers, and you have to wait for the owner to approve your request.
 You can tell if an account requires approval as it will have a padlock icon 🔒 on its profile next to the username.
+(If the account does not have a padlock 🔒 on its profile, then an error may have happened.
+See below for what to do in this case.)

-They don’t have follow requests switched on, so why does it say they do?
+They don’t have follow requests switched on, there is no padlock on their profile.
+So why is it giving me a message like they do?

-Sometimes this message appears even when the account you’re trying to follow doesn’t have manual approval mode switched on.
+Sometimes the follow request message appears even when the account you’re trying to follow doesn’t have manual approval mode switched on.
 In this case, the message may be caused by several other things:

-• A server is overwhelmed with stuff it has to do (such as new members signing up), and is struggling to keep up so it puts tasks into a queue to deal with later.
+• A server is overwhelmed with stuff it has to do, and is struggling to keep up so it puts tasks into a queue to deal with later.

 What do I do if my follow has turned into a follow request?